- Lateral attorney hires can be difficult to place within a law firm.

 I recently interviewed an attorney for a legal recruiting position who was working for Gibson Dunn.
 He spoke with so much enthusiasm about the work that he had done and was doing that I knew he would never be a good fit for doing legal recruiting.

 Attorneys are motivated by the prestige of their peers—where their peers went to law school, where they have worked in the past and so forth.
-This motivation is very strong and before interviewing with any law firm, attorneys will typically look up the attorneys they are going to be working with and get the low down on their qualifications.
+This motivation is very strong.
+Before interviewing with any law firm, attorneys will typically look up the attorneys they are going to be working with and get the low down on their qualifications.
 Attorneys take great pride in working with groups of highly qualified attorneys because they believe this too makes them prestigious.

 Attorneys take the prestige of the city they are working and living in very seriously.
 Many attorneys working in New York City, for example, would never consider working somewhere else.
 The same goes for attorneys in many other cities.
-Attorneys typically work much harder in cities like New York than they do in other major American cities and the law firms can get so much work out of these attorneys because prestige motivates them.
+Attorneys typically work much harder in cities like New York than they do in other major American cities.
+The law firms can get so much work out of these attorneys because prestige motivates them.